ibm-cloud-docs/codeengine/troubleshoot-build.md

 The typical reason that this error occurs is that the build source is not located in the root directory of the Git repository, but in a child directory.
 If the build source does not reside inside the root directory, then specify the location in the build.

-1. Use the [`ibmcloud ce build update`](/docs/codeengine?topic=codeengine-cli#cli-build-update) command to update the build configuration to use the `--context-dir` option to specify the path to the source in the Git repository; for example:
+1. Use the [`ibmcloud ce build update`](/docs/codeengine?topic=codeengine-cli#cli-build-update) command to update the build configuration to use the `--context-dir` option to specify the path to the source in the Git repository; for example,

     ```
     ibmcloud ce build update --name <BUILD_NAME> --context-dir <CONTEXT_DIR>
     ```
     {: pre}

 2. Use the [`ibmcloud ce buildrun submit`](/docs/codeengine?topic=codeengine-cli#cli-buildrun-submit) command to submit a new build run.
 For the `buildrun submit` command, you must specify the `--build` option to provide the name of your build configuration.
 You can optionally specify the `--name` option  to provide the name for this build run.
-If you specify the `--name` option, make sure that you use a different build run name from the failed build run, or ensure that you delete the failed build run by using the [`ibmcloud ce buildrun delete`](/docs/codeengine?topic=codeengine-cli#cli-buildrun-delete) command.For example,
+If you specify the `--name` option, make sure that you use a different build run name from the failed build run, or ensure that you delete the failed build run by using the [`ibmcloud ce buildrun delete`](/docs/codeengine?topic=codeengine-cli#cli-buildrun-delete) command.
+For example,

     ```
     ibmcloud ce buildrun submit --build <BUILD_NAME> --name <BUILDRUN_NAME>